-10. Dim and dimmer
+10: Dim and dimmer

 Throughout these emails, I’ve been touting the intentional design of work.
-My belief being that by improving the environment within which people operate, we’ll not only contribute to a more consistent approach to performance improvement, but we’ll pave the way for effective AI integration.
+My belief being that by improving the environment within which people operate, we’ll not only contribute to a more consistent approach to performance improvement, but we’ll also pave the way for effective AI integration.
 Thus becoming indispensable in the process.

 But I’d like to start getting closer to what I mean when I say ‘designing work’.